 - Breeders will be issued a breeder ID number where owner and animal information will be recorded and will help track litters over time.

 - Vets will be required to update the register when they desex cats and dogs.
 Vets will also be able to update the register if they believe a pet should not be desexed for medical reasons.

-- In July 2016, new forms will be available to download from the Office of Local Government website and the new NSW pet registry .
+- Forms are available to download from the NSW pet registry .